uibk-dps-teaching/ps_cpp_2020/README.md

 - Unnecessary waste of time or space (memory leaks)
 - …

+## Exercises

+While the previous iterations of this course leveraged weekly exercise sheets, this one does not.
+However, I would like to keep these exercises around as they support the lecture and explore certain auxiliary topics relevant to C++.
+You are encouraged to solve (or at least think about) these exercises and participate in the discussions during the stream.
+You will not submit a solution as these exercises are optional, but feel free to ask questions when running into problems.

+The [`exercises`](exercises) folder will be updated throughout the semester.

 ## C++ Related Questions

 Break code specific questions down to a minimal example.